bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 ### Creating the Schema and Tables ###

-The Codeberg Repository has a Batch Script (Windows users) and a Shell Script (Mac / Linux Users) to create the schemas and tables:
+The Repository has a Batch Script (Windows users) and a Shell Script (Mac / Linux Users) to create the schemas and tables:

 * `VersioningWithEnvers/sql`